castorini/pyserini/docs/experiments-ltr-msmarco-passage-reranking.md

 ## Data Preprocessing

-Please first follow the [Pyserini BM25 retrieval guide](experiments-msmarco-passage.md) to obtain our reranking candidate.
-Next, we're going to use `collections/msmarco-ltr-passage/` as the working directory to download pre processed data.
+We're going to use `collections/msmarco-ltr-passage/` as the working directory to download pre processed data.

 ```bash
 mkdir collections/msmarco-ltr-passage/